 Perks both SoFi and Earnest offer to its borrowers

 Which has a better reputation?

-SoFi’s 9.5 Trustpilot review is nothing to sneeze at.
+SoFi’s 9.1 Trustpilot review is nothing to sneeze at as of June 2018.
 Its program to assist with unemployment shows that it care about its customers.
 Members also seem to enjoy the handful of perks — SoFi events, mentor services and more.

-Earnest is not mentioned on Trustpilot, but customers seem to find the application process simple and the customer service helpful.
+Earnest only has seven Trustpilot reviews as of June 2018, scoring it a pretty meaningless 8.3 out of 10.
+But customers seem to find the application process simple and the customer service helpful.
 The Precision Pricing tool may give applicants with little credit history a better chance of approval, as the process is not as traditional as other lenders.

 SoFi has nearly 1,000 reviews on Trustpilot and Earnest has zero.
 The people have spoken.